Introduction to the National Occupational Classification (NOC) 2011

 Separate concordance tables explain the revisions to both classification systems that have resulted in the harmonized classification structure for NOC 2011.

 In addition to these changes, for NOC 2011, a new variant of the classification has been developed at a high level of aggregation.
 It is designed to better support the analysis of highly aggregated data (See: Variant for highly aggregated data).

-The National Occupation Classification 2011 is a joint product of Statistics Canada and Human Resources and Skills Development Canada.
+The National Occupation Classification 2011 is a joint product of Statistics Canada and Employment and Social Development Canada.
 The appropriate department should be cited when materials are used.
 The structure, class labels, class definitions (lead statements), example titles and exclusions were jointly developed and are to be attributed to both departments.
-The content of the main duties, employment requirements and additional information sections as well as the theoretical framework and the accompanying definitions of skill level and skill type are the intellectual property of Human Resources and Skills Development Canada and are to be attributed to the department when cited.
+The content of the main duties, employment requirements and additional information sections as well as the theoretical framework and the accompanying definitions of skill level and skill type are the intellectual property of Employment and Social Development Canada and are to be attributed to the department when cited.

 The major difference between the NOC and the NOC-S had been the greater use in the NOC of skill level as a classification criterion.
 Whereas the NOC organized occupations by 10 skill types and four skill levels, NOC-S relied more on skill type in defining its major groups.
 The NOC 2011 uses the organizational structure of the NOC (See: Classification criteria).